TelegramBots/book/src/3/helpers.md

 - `ReactionType` from an emoji (string) or a customEmojiId (long)
 - `ReplyParameters` from a messageId (int), or a `Message` class, so you can pass these directly for the `replyParameters:` argument
 - `LinkPreviewOptions` from a `bool` where `true` means to disable the preview
+- `LinkPreviewOptions` from a `string` URL to show preview for this link
 - `LabeledPrice` from tuple `(string label, long amount)`
 - `BotCommand` from tuple `(string command, string description)`
 - `BotCommandScope` has several static methods to construct scopes